chemprop/chemprop/README.md

 Chemprop is a repository containing message passing neural networks for molecular property prediction.

-**References**: Chemprop was initially described in the paper [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237) and now has its own dedicated manuscript, [Chemprop: Machine Learning Package for Chemical Property Prediction](https://doi.org/10.26434/chemrxiv-2023-3zcfl).
+**References**: Chemprop was initially described in the paper [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237) and now has its own dedicated manuscript, [Chemprop: A Machine Learning Package for Chemical Property Prediction](https://doi.org/10.1021/acs.jcim.3c01250).
 Please cite these papers if Chemprop is helpful to your research.

-**Applications**: Chemprop has been successfully used in the following works.
+**Selected Applications**: Chemprop has been successfully used in the following works.

-- [A Deep Learning Approach to Antibiotic Discovery](https://www.cell.com/cell/fulltext/S0092-8674(20)30102-1): Chemprop was used to predict antibiotic activity against _E. coli_, leading to the discovery of [Halicin](https://en.wikipedia.org/wiki/Halicin), a novel antibiotic candidate.
+- [A Deep Learning Approach to Antibiotic Discovery](https://www.cell.com/cell/fulltext/S0092-8674(20)30102-1) - _Cell_ (2020): Chemprop was used to predict antibiotic activity against _E. coli_, leading to the discovery of [Halicin](https://en.wikipedia.org/wiki/Halicin), a novel antibiotic candidate.
 Model checkpoints are availabile on [Zenodo](https://doi.org/10.5281/zenodo.6527882).
 - [Machine Learning of Reaction Properties via Learned Representations of the Condensed Graph of Reaction](https://doi.org/10.1021/acs.jcim.1c00975): Chemprop was adapted to predict properties of chemical reactions.
+- [Discovery of a structural class of antibiotics with explainable deep learning](https://www.nature.com/articles/s41586-023-06887-8) - _Nature_ (2023): Identified a structural class of antibiotics selective against methicillin-resistant _S. aureus_ (MRSA) and vancomycin-resistant enterococci using ensembles of Chemprop models, and explained results using Chemprop's interpret method.
 - [ADMET-AI: A machine learning ADMET platform for evaluation of large-scale chemical libraries](https://www.biorxiv.org/content/10.1101/2023.12.28.573531v1): Chemprop was trained on 41 absorption, distribution, metabolism, excretion, and toxicity (ADMET) datasets from the [Therapeutics Data Commons](https://tdcommons.ai).
 The Chemprop models in ADMET-AI are available both as a web server at [admet.ai.greenstonebio.com](https://admet.ai.greenstonebio.com) and as a Python package at [github.com/swansonk14/admet_ai](https://github.com/swansonk14/admet_ai).

 **Documentation:** Full documentation of Chemprop is available at https://chemprop.readthedocs.io/en/latest/.